ryantibs/conformal/README.md

-# Conformal inference project
+# Conformal Project, by the CMU Conformal Inference Team
+Max G'Sell
+Jing Lei
+Alessandro Rinaldo
+Ryan Tibshirani
+Larry Wasserman

 This project contains software tools for conformal inference.
-The current emphasis is on regression tools.
+The current emphasis is on conformal prediction in regression.
 Soon, we will add tools for density estimation and classification.

 The folder "conformalInference" can be installed as an R package, providing access to the software tools, and the file "conformalInference.pdf" contains documentation.

-The folder "simulations" contains R code to reproduces all simulations and figures in the paper "Distribution-Free Predictive Inference for Regression" (referenced below).
+The folder "examples" contains R code to reproduces all examples in the paper "Distribution-Free Predictive Inference for Regression" (see reference below).
 This R code relies on the "conformalInference" R package.

 Some key references (in reverse chronological order):